My approach

 How long does psychotherapy take?

-Psychotherapy can bring about real, long-lasting positive change in your life, wellbeing and relationships.
-But it does take time, commitment and money.
-Therefore, it’s best to think about therapy as an investment in yourself and your future.
+Psychodynamic psychotherapy can bring about real, long-lasting positive change in your life, wellbeing and relationships.
+It does, however, take time, commitment and money, and it can be helpful to think of therapy as an investment in yourself and your future.

 Interested in starting therapy?